wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

 ## Direct Connect (DX)

-To Direct Connect to a customer's Router in each DX Location, there is a port on a DX Router which is charged <strong>per hour</strong> of use.
+To Direct Connect to a customer's Router. in each DX Location, there is a port on a DX Router which is charged <strong>per hour</strong> of use.
 There are 1GB, 10GB, and 100GB wide pipes.
 The price is the same globally except for a few regions.